Job Address |

 covered areas of dynamic public finance, social mobility, growth and climate

 change.
-His work has been published in American Economic Review, Econometrica,
+His work has been published in the top 5 economics journals American

-Journal of Political Economy and many other international journals.
+Political Economy and in many other international journals.

-He is member of the Prize Committee for the Prize in Economic Sciences
+He is chairman of the Prize Committee for the Prize in Economic Sciences

 He worked as advisor to the Swedish Ministry of Finance during the

-financial crisis and is a member of the Finance Minister’s Economic Council He
+financial crisis and is a currently a member of the Finance Minister’s Economic

-serves as scientific advisor to several Swedish government agencies.
-He was
+Council.
+He serves as scientific advisor to several Swedish government

 Professor at the Institute